Putting Age Friendly Principles into Practice – 5 Inclusion

 incorporating Aboriginal designs into public spaces.

-Ishar is a multicultural medical service for women of all ages and including members of the LGBTI community.
+Ishar is a multicultural medical service

 Including People with Dementia